Tourahi/Binocles/README.md

 ```

 Options :
-* You can send an options array in the constructer : Binocles(options);
+* You can send an options array in the constructor : Binocles(options);
 ```lua
 options.active -- if bonocles is active (drawing)
 options.customPrinter -- activate printing to console